 Categories: Projects and equipment; Commerce and business;

-Word count/read time: 460 words; 2 minutes
+Word count/read time: 457 words; 2 minutes

 Capital investments keep a business up-to-date and functioning properly.
-The problem is that

-such investments are usually costly.
-Hence the name.
+Such investments are usually costly, hence the name.
 I have had the same air compressor, my

-I'm certain I can jimmyrig something but haven't as of yet.
+I can jimmyrig something but haven't as of yet.

-compressor: 5hp, single phase, 220V, 60 gallon, 15cfm @ 90psi, 100% duty cycle, and it looks
+compressor: 5hp, single phase, 220V, 60 gallon, 11cfm @ 90psi, 100% duty cycle, and it looks

-It would take up more floor space, which is at a premium, but it's a possibility
+It would take up more floor space, which is at a premium,

 A third option is acquiring a large air storage tank.
 It wouldn't boost my outright air capacity